ARMmbed/mbed-os-5-docs/docs/api/api.md

 # Full API list
 <!--these are now just the APIs - do I want to add the tutorials?-->

-This document lists Mbed OS components supported APIs.
-In general, it lists both common APIs (RTOS and the bare metal profile supported), and RTOS only supported APIs, but occasionally, It has either one.
+Mbed OS supports two profiles: the full profile, when an RTOS is present, and the bare metal profile which is a subset of the full profile.
+In the list below, APIs which are supported in bare metal are noted with an asterik.
+A double asterisk indicates that the API is partially supported in bare metal.

 ## RTOS and event handling